spacetelescope/mosviz/README.rst

 MOSViz: MOS Visualization Tool
 ==============================

-MOSViz is a quick-look analysis and visualization tool for multi-object spectroscopy (MOS).
+MOSViz was a quick-look analysis and visualization tool for multi-object spectroscopy (MOS).

 For documentation see https://mosviz.readthedocs.io/en/latest/